 Social events are free.
 Other programs vary.

 In 2020, WIF established its Black Member Forum to support Black creatives in the WIF community.
-In addition to the many resources and events provided by WIF, members of the Black Member Forum can attend Forum-only events.
+In addition to the many resources and events provided by WIF at large, members of the Black Member Forum can attend exclusive, Forum-only events.

 Past events include a conversation with Black Women Animate’s Taylor K. Shaw, a virtual session on becoming a cinematographer with Michelle Clementine, and online networking mixers.

-Wider WIF benefits include discounts on products like IMDbpro, invitations to apply for career programs, and free admission to WIF speaker series, panel discussions, and screenings.
-We’ve highlighted WIF’s networking events on the blog before.
+Wider WIF benefits include discounts on products like IMDbPro, invitations to apply for career programs, and free admission to WIF speaker series, panel discussions, screenings, and networking events.

 WIF members who identify as Black.

-Membership for WIF starts at $65.
-Free for full time undergraduate and graduate students working toward a degree in media arts with proof of enrollment.
+Membership for WIF starts at $65 for regular members, but it’s free for full time undergraduate and graduate students working toward a degree in media arts with proof of enrollment.

 Women and non-binary people of color working in the entertainment industry.